-Addressing Communication Skills in the Classroom Florida Early Learning and Developmental Standards
+Addressing Communication Skills in the Classroom Florida Early Learning and Developmental Standards (FELDS)

-Overview of Communication Skills:
+Overview of Communication Skills

-Skills in the communication domain relate to a child's ability to both understand and use language.
+Skills in the area of communication relate to a child's ability to both understand and use language.
 As a child develops communication skills, there are increases in both ability to respond to adult directions and to express wants and needs.

-Receptive communication generally refers to skills such as responding to sounds and words, associating pictures and objects with words, and responding to questions with either verbal or nonverbal responses.
+Receptive communication generally refers to skills such as responding to sounds and words, associating pictures and objects with words and responding to questions with either verbal or nonverbal responses.

-Expressive communication refers to the ability to relate information to other by actions, gestures, sounds, words, sentences.
+Expressive communication refers to the ability to relate information to other by actions, gestures, sounds, words and sentences.

-The developmental domain of communication includes the use of language and communication during social contact.
-The production of speech sounds is also included in the Language and Literacy domain.
+The developmental skill area of communication includes the use of language and communication during social contact.
+The production of speech sounds is also included in the Language and Literacy domain in the FELDS.

-Florida Early Learning and Developmental Standards for ages Birth to 5 years (FELDS) addresses four components for 3-year olds and seven components for 4-year olds.
+Florida Early Learning and Developmental Standards (FELDS) for ages Birth to 5 years addresses four components for 3-year olds and seven components for 4-year olds.

-Florida Early Learning and Developmental Standards (FELDS 2017)
+Florida Early Learning and Developmental Standards (FELDS)